pedropalhari/trayDimControl/README.md

 ## About

+`!!
+PSA: this is heavily unoptimized !!`
+<sub><sup> for obvious reasons</sup></sub>

+<sub><sup> currently, 90MB for a tray icon. about 10³ more than it should be. thanks.</sup></sub>

-This is an App that encapsulates somme terminal commands that I've been using to control the brightness of my laptop below supported levels, so I can watch videos at night without getting constantly harassed.
+This is an App that encapsulates some terminal commands that I've been using to control the brightness of my laptop below supported levels, so I can watch videos at night without getting constantly harassed.

 More specifically, **these** commands: